 Instead of vinegar, I extract the complex vinegar flavor from capers and also use horseradish and pickled shallots for even more punch.
 By pressing these and other ingredients in a French Press coffeemaker over a number of hours, I get all their flavor!

-Try this over butter lettuce and be sure and add a goodly amount of flaky Maldon sea salt – you won’t be disappointed, my Citizens! 🙂
+Try this over butter lettuce and be sure and add a goodly amount of flaky Maldon sea salt – you won’t be disappointed, ! 🙂

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.